nag2mani/College_Ranking_App/README.md

 # College_Ranking
-You Can Rank your College According to your Parameters.
+You Can Rank any College According to your Parameters.